Sign In

 Got questions about Boxing Day football this year?
 Here’s everything you need to know, from the schedule changes to how to make the best and safest festive bet.

-In 2025, Boxing Day falls on a Friday, and broadcast rules prevent more than one Premier League fixture from being played that day.
-To meet their weekend commitments, most matches will take place on the 27th and 28th instead, keeping the full round of festive fixtures intact.
+In 2025, Boxing Day fell on a Friday, and broadcast rules prevented more than one Premier League fixture from being played that day.
+To meet their weekend commitments, most matches took place on the 27th and 28th instead, keeping the full round of festive fixtures intact.

 The best sites for Boxing Day football are UKGC-licensed, reliable under high traffic and offer competitive odds on festive fixtures.
 Look for strong in-play markets, quick withdrawals and seasonal free bets from trusted names already listed on this page.